ltfschoen/tendermint-elixir/README.md

 * Problem: `** (Mix) Could not start application ranch: could not find application file: ranch.app`
   * Solved: See Issue raised https://github.com/KrzysiekJ/abci_server/issues/4

-* Problem: After running ABCI Server, when I try and connect with `tendermint node`, it gives the following error, which is not listed on the Tendermint how to read logs webpage - https://tendermint.readthedocs.io/en/master/how-to-read-logs.html
+* Problem: Unable to communicate with Elixir ABCI App.
+After running ABCI Server, when I try and connect with `tendermint node`, it gives the following error, which is not listed on the Tendermint how to read logs webpage - https://tendermint.readthedocs.io/en/master/how-to-read-logs.html
   ```
   E[01-27|05:47:23.729] Stopping abci.socketClient for error: EOF    module=abci-client connection=query